IBM-Cloud/docs/cli/plugins/vpn/index.md

-# IBM VPN Command Line Interface
+# VPN CLI
 You can use the command line interface (CLI) to configure and manage your IBM® Virtual Private Network (VPN) service.
-The IBM VPN CLI is a plug-in that is used with the Cloud Foundry CLI plug-in.
+The VPN CLI is a plug-in that is used with the Cloud Foundry CLI plug-in.
 The plug-in is available for Windows, MAC, and Linux operating systems.
 Ensure that you use the one that is applicable to you.

 Before you begin, install the Cloud Foundry CLI.
 See [Cloud Foundry command line interface](https://www.ng.bluemix.net/docs/cli/downloads.html) for details.

-##Install IBM VPN CLI Plug-in
+##Install the VPN CLI Plug-in
 **Note:** If you have a previous version of the IBM VPN CLI plug-in that is installed, you must first uninstall it.
 Use the command:

 ```